 - A. Before acceptance, street construction shall be completed.
 In some cases, the Planning Commission may accept streets into the public infrastructure prior to completion, upon presentation by the developer of an appropriate bond. - B. Upon completion, and at the request of the developer of the developer's engineer, streets shall be inspected by the city.
-Any deficiencies noted during this inspection shall be corrected and the areas re-inspected until found acceptable.

-- C. Record (as built) drawings shall be delivered to the city, reflecting any changes to the streets and storm drainage system.
+Any deficiencies noted during this inspection shall be corrected and the areas re-inspected until found acceptable. - C. Record (as built) drawings shall be delivered to the city, reflecting any changes to the streets and storm drainage system.
 These drawings shall be submitted in both paper and electronic format. - D. Developer shall present the city with a street maintenance bond, which shall warranty the streets against any defect for a period of two (2) years from the date of the recording of the final plat.
-The bond amount shall be for one hundred percent (100%) of the construction cost of the streets, inclusive of the base course, pavement, and curb and gutter.
+The bond amount shall be for fifty percent (50%) of the full cost to reconstruct the streets and any other stabilization work required with repair/replacement.
+Bond quantities shall be inclusive of the base course, pavement, and curb and gutter, sidewalks, crosswalks, signs, streetlights and any other items within the Right-of-Way, including soils slopes.
 The bond time period and amount may be reduced at the discretion of the Planning Commission if the stated bond requirements present a unique substantial hardship to the developer.
-A variance in the bond shall be requested and reviewed using the same procedure and criteria as used when requesting a variance from subdivision regulations.
+For projects constructed in phases which construction traffic will utilize the previous facilities, the warranty period shall be extended to a date that is two (2) years from the recording of the final plat of the final phase.
+Bond estimates will be provided to staff for approval, with final bond amount to meet or exceed the estimate.

 (Ord.
 No. 10-06, Sec.
+9.02.08.d)

-9.02.08.d) - E. At the city's discretion, streets that fail to meet any aspect of these standards may be approved for incorporation to city public infrastructure upon presentation of a longer term Maintenance Bond with a larger bond amount.
-Depending on the circumstances, this could be up to three years and up to 200 percent of the street construction cost. - F. Bond shall be executed by such sureties as are named in the current list of "Companies Holding Certificates of Authority as Acceptable Sureties on Federal Bonds and as Acceptable Reinsuring Companies" as published in Circular 570 (amended) by the Financial Management Service, Surety Bond Branch, U.S. Department of the Treasury.
+E. At the city's discretion, streets that fail to meet any aspect of these standards may be approved for incorporation to city public infrastructure upon presentation of a longer term Maintenance Bond with a larger bond amount.
+Depending on the circumstances, this could be up to three years and up to 200 percent of the street construction cost.

+- F. Bond shall be executed by such sureties as are named in the current list of "Companies Holding Certificates of Authority as Acceptable Sureties on Federal Bonds and as Acceptable Reinsuring Companies" as published in Circular 570 (amended) by the Financial Management Service, Surety Bond Branch, U.S. Department of the Treasury.
 Bond signed by an agent must be accompanied by a certified copy of such agent's authority to act.
 Bonding company shall be acceptable to the city. - G. Repairs made during the warranty period shall be warranted from the date of the repair for the same amount of time as the original construction was warranted. - H. Provisions must be in place for continued storm water pollution prevention after Final Plat approval.
 This shall take one of the following forms, at the developer's choosing: - 1.
 The developer shall obtain an NPDES permit that will be in effect after the construction NPDES permit, and which will not be cancelled by a Notice of Termination with ADEQ for a period of one year, unless houses are under construction on all lots in less than one year.
 If the developer sells all lots in the subdivision to another developer after final plat approval, the purchaser will become the permittee. - 2.
 The entire subdivision site, except the location where the building pads will be constructed, shall be seeded and mulched before a final plat is issued.
 (Ord.
 No. 2006-44, Sec.
 8.)